Bazalbuilder/Aegis/CONTRIBUTING.md

 If you want to help with Aegis' development, here's a few tips and guidelines to make contributing a piece of cake.

 ## Bug Reports
-Any bugs (or things that look like bugs) should be reported on the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) so we can fix these issues.
+Any bugs (or things that look like bugs) should be reported to the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) so we can fix these issues.

-When posting an issue, make sure to double check to see if that issue has been posted already by another person.
+When posting an issue, make sure to double-check to see if another person has already posted that issue.
 If it is, don't worry; if we notice a duplicate issue, we'll send you the original issue's link.

 ## Feature Requests
-If there are any feature requests that you think would help with Aegis' development, you can post a request on the the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues).
+If there are any feature requests that you think would add a valuable addition, you can post a request on the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues).

 Just like bug reports, double check to see if there is a duplicate before opening a new feature request.

-Do note, I am not the smartest individual out there, so you may have to describe what you want to implement to the repository.
+Please note, I am not the smartest individual out there, so you may have to describe what you want to implement to the repository.

 ## Documentation
 There is currently no documentation for Aegis.
 If you wish to help with setting up documentation, feel free to contact me on [Discord](https://discord.gg/asCWGUfJMj).